-Stop: Clicking this button will stop pan and patrol.
+Stop: This will stop pan and patrol.

-Go To: Select from the preset drop-down list to quickly move the camera to the desired preset position.
+Patrol: Click this button to quickly move the camera to the desired patrol setup according to preset positions.
 (Please refer to "camera control" setup for the preset list function).
+The bottom of this page contains several icons which can be used to control the camera's main functions.